Ferrari 410 S: Racing

 Phil Hill and Richie Ginther also raced in the US, the latter winning the 1957 Riverside race.
 Cars had common problems with rear axles or transmissions that could not endure the immense power.
 In 1957 Cuban Grand Prix, among many entered Ferraris, the 410 S was able to achieve second place, driven by Caroll Shelby.
 The car was entered by John Edgar.
 Same feat was repeated in 1958 edition of the Havana Grand Prix, this time Masten Gregory was behind the wheel.

 Collectability

-The Ferrari 410 S is highly collectable due to its extremely low production values and very high performance.
+The Ferrari 410 S is highly collectable due to its extremely low production values and high performance.
 In 2012, Berlinetta Speciale s/n 0594CM was sold on RM Sotheby's auction in Monterey for US$8.25 million.
 In 2014 s/n 0592CM was sold on Rick Cole Auctions for US$23 million.
 This was the car with shorter wheelbase and single plug engine.